PowerBiDevCamp/TranslationsBuilder/Docs/Installation Guide.md

 Desktop.

 ### Upgrading Translations Builder to a New Version
+The follow applies to version of Translations Builder 2.1 and later.
 When a new version of Translations Builder becomes available, you can upgrade by simply running the installation program again.
 Running the installation program for a new version Translations Builder will